American Attitudes Toward Gaming 2025

 Americans Embrace Gaming Industry’s Economic Impact and Commitment to Responsibility

 More Americans than ever participated in gaming-related entertainment over the past twelve months, according to new AGA research.
-That exposure and increasing familiarity with the gaming industry is driving widespread recognition of the industry’s commitment to operating responsibly and positively impacting the communities where it operates.
+That exposure and increasing familiarity with the gaming industry continues to drive widespread recognition of the industry’s commitment to operating responsibly and positively impacting the communities where it operates.

-The record level of engagement with the gaming industry comes as nearly 9-in-10 (88%) Americans find casino gambling to be acceptable for themselves or others.
-Overall, gambling acceptance has remained consistent for over a decade.
-However, this year, 59% of Americans found gambling personally acceptable, an all-time high.
+The record level of engagement with the gaming industry comes as 9-in-10 Americans find casino gambling to be acceptable for themselves or others, and 62% now find gambling to be personally acceptable.

-122 million adult Americans, or 49% of the population, visited a casino for gambling or other entertainment purposes in the past 12 months, the highest level of casino visitation on record.
+134 million American adults, or 53% of the population, visited a casino for gambling or other entertainment purposes in the past 12 months, the highest level of casino visitation on record.

 Widespread Acknowledgement of Gaming’s Economic Benefits